jliagouris/UCDS/syllabus.md

 Ultimately, students are responsible for their own learning, and thus for keeping up with the material.

 ## Prerequisites
 The course will be self-contained.
-Each part (I, II, III) will have an introductory lecture explaining the basic concepts in the related research papers.
+Each one of the three parts will have an introductory lecture on the necessary concepts to understand the related research papers.
 Students must have strong programming skills (C/Python) and basic knowledge of data structures, algorithms, and computer systems (CS 112, CS 210 or equivalent experience).

 ## Academic Conduct
 All assignments must be completed individually.